cuRAMSES: Scalable AMR Optimizations for Large-Scale Cosmological Simulations: MORTON KEY HASH TABLE AND MEMORY OPTIMIZATIONS

 The neighbour key in direction $j$ is obtained by decoding, shifting the appropriate coordinate with periodic wrapping, and re-encoding (Appendix~\ref{app:morton}).
 Parent and child keys follow from 3-bit shifts as $M_{\rm parent} = M \text{\texttt{>>}} 3$, $M_{\rm child} = (M \text{\texttt{<<}} 3) \,|\, i_{\rm child}$.

 The Morton keys are stored in a per-level open-addressing hash table that maps keys to grid indices, providing $\Olog{1}$ expected neighbour look-up (Appendix~\ref{app:hashtable}).
 Each hash table entry stores a 16-byte Morton key and a 4-byte grid index (20 bytes total).
 With a maximum filling factor of 1.4 (i.e.\ 70\,per\,cent occupancy), the aggregate memory footprint across all levels is approximately $1.4 \times 20 \times N_{\rm grids} = 28\,N_{\rm grids}$ bytes, where $N_{\rm grids}$ is the number of allocated grids.
-For a typical run with $N_{\rm grids} \approx 3\,\mathrm{M}$, this amounts to roughly 83\,MB, far smaller than the original \code{nbor} array ($48\,\ngridmax \approx 240$\,MB for $\ngridmax = 5\,\mathrm{M}$).
+For a typical run with $N_{\rm grids} \approx 3\,\mathrm{M}$, this amounts to roughly 83\,MB, comparable to the original \code{nbor} array ($24\,\ngridmax \approx 120$\,MB for $\ngridmax = 5\,\mathrm{M}$) but with the additional $\Olog{1}$ neighbour look-up benefit.

-The hash table memory cost is far smaller than the original \code{nbor} cost of $48\,\ngridmax$ bytes.
-Combined with Hilbert key elimination and on-demand allocation of auxiliary arrays, the total savings exceed 1.2\,GB per rank (Appendix~\ref{app:memory}).
+Combined with the on-demand allocation of the Hilbert key and the load-balancing scratch arrays (Appendix~\ref{app:memory}), the total peak memory saved at $\ngridmax = 5\,\mathrm{M}$ approaches 1\,GB per rank under \code{QUADHILBERT}.